fuuwille/zuord.js/web/docs/util/introduction.md

 ## Purpose

-It aims to simplify type-related logic and reduce the overhead of managing custom utilities across projects.
-Its goal is to eliminate common pitfalls in type handling by offering a well-structured set of reusable and consistent tools.
+It aims to help developers write clearer, safer, and more maintainable code by reducing repetitive patterns and standardizing common type checks and utilities.
+This eliminates the need to recreate the same solutions across different projects.

-By reducing boilerplate and standardizing type operations like comparisons and validations, Zuord Util helps teams write code that’s easier to understand, safer to refactor, and faster to scale.
-It supports clean, maintainable development workflows without sacrificing type safety or clarity.
+By providing reliable and reusable tools, Zuord Util streamlines type-related workflows, improves developer productivity, and ensures consistent type safety throughout the codebase.

 ## Features
 - **Type safety:** Ensures compile-time type correctness and reduces runtime errors.